About Dr. Beth Firestein, Northern Colorado Psychotherapist

 I view people from a strength-based perspective, focusing on the person’s abilities and character strengths to assist them in creating a personal foundation for constructive change and problem-solving.
 I do my best to provide a safe, confidential, and accepting environment for honest exploration of areas of personal difficulty and potential solutions to personal and relationship problems.

-While I do not pathologize people or work for a “disease model” of mental health, I do have the background, training, and clinical skill to help clients identify biologically-based mental health problems, such as depression, anxiety disorders and bipolar illness and make appropriate referrals for medical evaluation, if needed.
+While I do not pathologize people or work for a “disease model” of mental health or depression treatment, I do have the background, training, and clinical skill to help clients identify biologically-based mental health problems, such as depression, anxiety disorders and bipolar illness and make appropriate referrals for medical evaluation, if needed.
 My approach involves working as a team with medical and other health practitioners (massage therapists, physical therapists, etc.) to provide a collaborative and holistic approach to helping each person resolve the issues that bring them to therapy.